Monday, July 25, 2011

 “Picasso and Marie-Thérèse: L’amour fou” brings together the paintings, drawings, sculptures, and prints inspired by Picasso’s greatest muse, as well as photographs from Marie-Thérèse's family archives.
 On view at the Gagosian Gallery, 522 West 21st Street, New York, through July 15, 2011, the work included in this exhibit spans the years 1927 to 1940.
 More than any other woman, Marie-Thérèse, with her statuesque body and strong, pure profile, fueled Picasso’s imagination with a luminous dream of youth and she became the catalyst for some of his most exceptional work, from groundbreaking paintings to an inspired return to sculpture in the 1930s, according her an almost mythic stature and immortality as an art historical subject.
 This exhibit is unusual for a private gallery and gives you the unique perspective of experiencing a love story through the eyes of one of the 20th century's greatest artists.
 For more information, check out the interesting article "Picasso's Erotic Code," by curator John Richardson in May's Vanity Fair.

-2) "Alexander McQueen: Savage Beauty," at the Metropolitan Museum of A
+2) "Alexander McQueen: Savage Beauty," at the Metropolitan Museum of Art

 3) "Picasso Guitars: 1912-1914," at the MoMA